 About the Program

-The work of the center is focused on trying to anticipate how and where these challenges may arise and which are more deserving of attention than others so that policymakers can prioritize preventive measures in a sensible way.
-This is accomplished through forward looking assessments, in-depth policy analysis, and regular consultations with representatives of leading international institutions, civil society groups, corporations, and other research organizations.
+CPA accomplishes its mission by producing forward-looking assessments and in-depth policy analysis, and by convening regular consultations with representatives of leading international institutions, civil society groups, corporations, and other research organizations.
 Emphasis is placed on producing policy recommendations that are realistic and workable.

 Please direct questions to [email protected].

 Follow us at @CFR_CPA.